paultsw/polya_analysis/README.md

 * This pipeline must be run on a server with an internet connection (to download the datasets from the European Nucleotide Archive).
 We recommend creating a fresh virtual environment and installing ONT's Albacore basecaller within that virtual environment before running the makefile pipeline.
 We recommend a server with 8 cores and at least 20GB of memory per core.
-We assume `R`, `Rscript`, and `Python` are accessible from the command line and that the `ggplot2` R package is pre-installed.
+We assume `R`, `Rscript`, and `python` are accessible from the command line and that the `ggplot2` R package is pre-installed.
+We tested our pipeline with `python 3.4.6`, `R 3.4.4`, and `ggplot2 v2.2.1`.

 * There is an additional dataset, `60xbpolyAb`, which is commented out and excluded from the pipeline by default.
   This dataset is a second run of the `60xpolyA` library and has nearly identical distributions/densities.
 It can